organizedanvrchy/CodePath/TIP103/Week 6 - Intro to Graphs and Graph Traversals/README.md

 ## Graph Representations
 ### Adjacency Matrix
-This is a 2D matric where the row and columns correspond to vertices and the value of the entries correspond to the weight of an edge between those vertices.
+This is a 2D matrix where the row and columns correspond to vertices and the value of the entries correspond to the weight of an edge between those vertices.
+However; in unweighted graphs, the values are usually 0 or 1 (or can be boolean).
 This is useful for dense graphs that have mostly connected vertex pairs.

 <picture>
   <img src="https://i.imgur.com/GzU4BKw.png" width="500">